 Business value is only relevant if it has the proper context, methodology, and expertise standing behind it.
 Simply applying a multiple of revenue is not an accurate reflection of value.
 You must understand why you’re assessing value and pair that with an evaluation that not only pulls from a data set of like businesses but also accounts for a wide range of business factors.
 This unique view of your practice, analyzed by accredited valuation professionals, will produce the most accurate value of your business.

 FP Transitions valuation reports are backed by an extensive database of over 12,000 valuations and a team of valuation professionals.
-Our market-based assessment is a core benefit of our Equity Management System® annual membership program, along with yearly continuity plan reviews and benchmarking reports (included with Grow level members and at a discount for Basic level membership).
+An Assessment of Business' Equity Value is a core benefit of our Equity Management Solutions ® Professional annual membership program, along with yearly continuity plan reviews and benchmarking reports (included with EMS™ Professional level members and at a discount for EMS™ Essentials level membership).